Accelerating Black Holes and Spinning Spindles: Angular momentum

 In this section we discuss the angular momentum of the PD black holes \eqref{PDmetric}, \eqref{PDgauge}.
 We will also calculate the angular momentum of the near horizon $AdS_2$ solutions that we constructed in appendix \ref{appnh}, and explain how these two quantities differ in general.
 Finally, we shall derive the formula \eqref{angmomsurprise}.

-One way of defining the angular momentum is via a Komar integral associated to the spacelike Killing vector $k=\partial_{\varphi}$, where $\varphi$ is the angular coordinate on the spindle with period $2\pi$ (see \eqref{canangcoord}).
-For the associated one-form $k$ we first define
+A common way of defining the angular momentum is via a Komar integral associated to the spacelike Killing vector $k=\partial_{\varphi}$, where $\varphi$ is the angular coordinate on the spindle with period $2\pi$ (see \eqref{canangcoord}).
+For the associated one-form $k$ one takes

-where the integral is over the surface $\Sigma_r$, parametrised by $\theta,\phi$ at fixed $r$ and $t$.
+where the integral is over the surface $\Sigma_r$, parametrized by $\theta,\phi$ at fixed $r$ and $t$.
 While this integral is gauge invariant, it clearly depends on the radial coordinate $r$ since, in general, $d*dk\ne 0$.
-After evaluating as $r\to\infty$ we find

 Instead we will adopt a different definition which does not depend on the radial position where the integral is done, and hence it can equally be evaluated at the black hole horizon.
-While this an attractive feature, the price we pay is that the integral changes under gauge transformations.
+While this an attractive feature, and is the definition that is expected to appear in the First Law \cite{Papadimitriou:2005ii}, the price we pay is that the integral changes under gauge transformations.
 We first define the two-form

 for an arbitrary Killing vector $k$ which satisfies, on-shell,

 where $\mathcal{L}$ is the Lagrangian.
 For $k=\partial_{\varphi}$ we can then define the angular momentum via the horizon integral

 With the gauge field as in \eqref{PDgauge}, we obtain